-When a woman finds out she is pregnant, she will begin the internal debate about whether or not to use anesthesia during the labor process.
+When you find out you’re pregnant, you will begin the internal debate about what type of pain relief to use during the labor process.
 Many women feel that natural childbirth is the only way to go until they begin labor and realize just how painful the birthing process can be.
 It is important to weigh all of your options when it comes to pain relief during labor.
-There are safe and effective methods of pain relief that allow motto focus on pushing rather than the pain of the baby moving out of the body through the birth canal.
+There are safe and effective methods of pain relief that allow more focus on pushing rather than the pain of the baby moving out of the body through the birth canal.

-There are 4 types of anesthesia currently used in the laboring process:
+There are 4 types of pain relief currently used in the laboring process:

-Drugs are most often given to calm mom during the birthing process and relieve some of the pain associated with pushing the baby out of the womb.
-However, the drugs may have a negative effective on both baby and mom.
-Pain relieving and calming drugs will often make mom sleepy and thus make baby sleepy.
-Mom will not be able to push as hard during the birthing process if she is sleepy and baby may not suckle well after birth.
+Drugs are most often given to calm you during the birthing process and relieve some of the pain associated with pushing the baby out of the womb.
+However, the drugs may have a negative effect on both you and your baby.
+Pain relieving and calming drugs will often make you sleepy and in turn, make baby sleepy.
+You will not be able to push as hard during the birthing process if you are sleepy and baby may not suckle well after birth.

-Local Anesthesia is used in pregnancy is generally the same type of medication used during dental procedures.
-Depending on where the local shot is placed, numbness of the lower body or local numbness (as used in an episiotomy), will ease the pain from labor.
+The type of local anesthesia used in pregnancy is generally the same type of medication used during dental procedures.
+Depending on where the local shot is placed, numbness of the lower body or local numbness (as used in an episiotomy), will ease the pains associated with labor.

 Epidural anesthesia is the most commonly used form of pregnancy and labor anesthesia.
-In an epidural a small catheter is placed into the spinal cord.
-Pain relieving medications can be administers and regulated through that small catheter.
-An epidural takes a bit of time to begin working, but offers the doctor and care givers the option to increase the medication as needed or decrease the medication is mom is having trouble pushing.
+In an epidural, a small catheter is placed into the spinal cord.
+Pain relieving medications can be administered and regulated through that small catheter.
+An epidural takes a bit of time to begin working but offers the doctor and caregivers the option to increase the medication as needed or decrease the medication if you are having trouble pushing.

-Pain relief during labor is an important choice for mom.
-She will want to enjoy the laboring process yet keep baby healthy and safe.
-Anesthesia options should always be discussed with the obstetrician caring for the mom and baby and with the anesthesiologist in the hospital.
-There are safe choices for anesthesia during labor and mom will have to weigh those options before giving birth to baby.
+Pain relief during labor is an important choice.
+You want to enjoy the laboring process yet keep baby healthy and safe.
+Anesthesia options should always be discussed with your doctor or midwife, as well as the anesthesiologist in the hospital.
+There are safe choices for pain relief during labor and you should take some time to weigh those options before giving birth to your baby.